IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 ``curl http://localhost:8080/api/admin/index/solr/schema``

-For convenience and automation you can use the *updateSchemaMDB.sh* script.
+For convenience and automation you can download :download:`updateSchemaMDB.sh <../../../../conf/solr/7.3.1/updateSchemaMDB.sh>`.
 It downloads, parses and writes the schema files before triggering a Solr reload. **You should run this as the Solr user, not root.**

 By default, it will download from Dataverse at `http://localhost:8080` and reload Solr at `http://localhost:8983`.